What Is Macular Degeneration Of The Eye?

 4. Take care of your cardiovascular health by exercising regularly.

-5. If your eyes are light colored, consider supplementing your diet with the supplement lutein.
-Lutein is more of the same nutrient found in certain foods that will help to replenish pigment.
+5. If your eyes are light colored, consider taking the supplement lutein.
+Lutein is more of the same nutrient found in certain foods that will help to replenish retinal pigment.

 7. If the changes in your retina become a bit more advanced but the macular degeneration is still dry, your doctor may prescribe AREDS 2 vitamins, which are more complex vitamins to supplement your diet and healthy lifestyle.